 As you probably noticed, all fighters have small red covers (for example nose cover).
 When we asked one of the soldiers, he said that the covers protect different sensors and they take them off only before takeoff.

-In the end of the strip, after the fighters there several small planes.
+At the end of the strip, after the fighters there several small planes.

 And of course unmanned aerial vehicle.